 Of course it gets better.
 Broadening this further still to look at the full scope of U.S. legislation, I went to the Federal Register Web site, www.federalregister.gov.
 The Federal Register is handy because it carries information on changes to law, proposed changes to law, and other related news, thereby providing those who are interested a way to keep up with federal rules, regulations, and laws.
 The first thing that caught my eye was its length, 496 pages.
 Congress has been in session 107 days so far in 2014, so that works out to less than 5 pages per day.
 That’s not too bad, is it?

 Of course I misread this.
 The tally, 496 pages, doesn’t refer to 2014.
 It doesn’t even refer to August.
 It refers to one day in August, specifically August 6.
 Sheesh!
 I went to August 5 to be sure.
 The Federal Register grew by 361 pages that day.
 August 4?
-That day’s work amounted to a mere 223 pages, but maybe that small output is typical for a Monday.
+That day’s work amounted to a mere 223 pages, but maybe that paltry amount is typical for a Monday.

 If we were to bring all this to our representatives’ attention, could we depend on them to simplify matters?
-Progress is likely to be slow for two main reasons.
+Progress is likely to be slow-to-nonexistent for two main reasons.
 First, big companies, the ones that send a lot of money to Washington, D.C., love the ever-expanding maze of federal regulation.
 The bigger the company, the deeper the pockets, and bigger the staff they can hire to help understand and negotiate the maze.
 This helps keep small competitors, companies that can’t afford teams of lawyers, at bay.
 Second, the representatives themselves stand to benefit.
 In the here-and-now, they have something to show their constituents; in the near or distant future, all this work creates job openings for them when they leave government—they can join the staffs hired by the big companies.

 Unless they change direction, it's just a matter of time until they make it impossible to do business in the U.S.